elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Use `master` tag for the grafana-label-enforcer as the previous sha used no longer exist.
 - The opensearch SLM job now uses `/_cat/snapshots` to make it work better when there are a large amount of snapshots available.
 - Calico-accountant is now being scheduled on master nodes.
+- it is now possible to set tolerations and affinity for vulnerability-exporter

 ### Added